codemaster115/CardHook-Andrew/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and developed by [Andrew Zhang](https://www.linkedin.com/in/react-frontend/)

+### My Note

+When i tested api request, it shows cors error from backend.
+For the reason i coudn not access to the server side, i decided to install `Moesif CORS` chrome extension into my chrome browser, and it worked.
+So i recommend you to install this if you have the same problem when you test my work. :)

 ## Available Scripts